nygctech/PySeq2500/README.md

 ### [filters]
 Specify cycle specific optical filters (optional).

 `lasercolor N = name`

-The HiSeq uses neutral density filters to reduce the intensity of light.
+The HiSeq uses neutral density filters of various optical densities to reduce the intensity of light.
 The `open` filter allows the laser to pass without reduction.
 The `'home` filter completely blocks the laser.
 - lasercolor: Color of laser line